Jim Simon (writer)

 Jim Simon is an American writer and editor.
 He is known for his work writing about the early comic book industry and for contributing to publications related to comics history.
-He has worked with Marvel Comics, Titan Books, Abrams ComicArts, and other publishers.
+He has also created and written comics, humor, and novels.
+He has worked with Marvel Comics, Titan Books, Abrams ComicArts, HarperCollins, and other publishers.

 Early life and education

 Simon earned a bachelor's degree in literature from the State University of New York at Stony Brook and studied copywriting at the School of Visual Arts in New York City.
-He is the son of Joe Simon and worked in his father's studio.
-While working in the studio, he learned publication production, reviewed scripts, gained experience in editing and scriptwriting, and was first exposed to the business side of publishing and licensing.
+He is the son of Joe Simon, and, while working in the Simon studio, learned publication production, reviewed scripts, gained experience in editing and scriptwriting, and was exposed to the business side of publishing and licensing.

 Work on comics history

 Simon wrote The Comic Book Makers with Joe Simon, which chronicles the early history of the American comic book industry.
 The book has been cited in peer-reviewed academic studies and referenced in recognized historical studies of comics, including Gerard Jones's Men of Tomorrow and David Hajdu's The Ten-Cent Plague.

 In The Art of the Simon and Kirby Studio published by Abrams ComicArts, he discusses the studio's operations and creative output.
-In the The Simon and Kirby Superheroes published by Titan Books, he explores the creative work during the 1940s and 1950s.
+In The Simon and Kirby Superheroes published by Titan Books, he explores the creative work during the 1940s and 1950s.

 In collaboration with Steven Brower, Simon wrote Astounding, Mysterious, Weird & True: The Pulp Art of Comic Book Artists.
 The book investigates the pulp magazine work of early comic book artists.

 His work on comic book history has appeared in various publications, including Alter Ego, Comic Book Artist, and the 2006 edition of The New Book of Knowledge.

 Comic book creations

 Simon has created and scripted original, creator-owned comic book characters/properties, including ShieldMaster, which debuted in Comic Book Marketplace in 1998, and later appeared in Strange, Futura, and Étranges Aventures, published by Organic Comix.
 Another creator-owned character, Spyder-Fly, also appeared in Strange and Étranges Aventures.

 In 2011, a hardcover French edition of his graphic novel ShieldMaster: L'envol du Phoenix was published by Organic Comix/Carabas, distributed by Hachette, followed in 2016 by an English-language edition titled ShieldMaster: The Phoenix Project, released by FutureRetro Entertainment.
 In 2020, Organic Comix published a French edition of his Les Mystères de Camp Hero.

-A limited-edition of the American ShieldMaster series was released in 2024, featuring contributions from Tom Morgan and Bob Layton, with an introduction by Alan Moore.
+An edition of the American ShieldMaster series was released in 2024, featuring contributions from Tom Morgan and Bob Layton, with an introduction by Alan Moore.
 That same year, KillShott and In Pursuit of Dead-Bolt were release, created and written by Simon.